abcboy101/notes/LGPE/README.md

 Even though these three moves aren't Fire-type moves, they still have warm-colored elements that are changed to a cool colorscheme.

-Here's the full list of moves which has their files modified:
+Here's the full list of moves which had their files modified:
 <table>
 <tr>
 <td>